2start/documentation/using-ocular/getting-started/installation.md

 ## Updating ShiftLeft Ocular

 You can determine your current version of ShiftLeft Ocular by using the `version` command.

+It is recommended that if you have custom policies or CPGs with additional layers, that you backup these files up before updating.

 To update ShiftLeft Ocular:

 1. Repeat steps 1 - 4 from above.

+2. Specify if you want the existing ShiftLeft Ocular installation deleted before installing the new version.

-2. Specify how you want the update to proceed.
+3. how you want the update to proceed.
 Enter either `y` to replace an existing ShiftLeft Ocular installation, `n`to not replace the existing installation, `A`to install all ShiftLeft Ocular files, `N` to install no ShiftLeft Ocular files, or `r` to rename the installation directory.

 ## Uninstalling ShiftLeft Ocular